KiwiSaver deductions and employer contributions may change depending on your employee’s situation.

 If you continue to pay your employee while they’re receiving paid parental leave, keep deducting employee contributions and making employer contributions unless they’re on a savings suspension.

-When an employee returns to work, you'll need to re-start deductions and your contributions.
+When an employee returns to work, you'll need to tart deductions and your contributions again.